 Risks for Both Scenarios

-As you can see, both scenarios—having a partnership agreement and foregoing one—have their own risks.
-Without a partnership agreement, you won’t inherit your deceased partner’s family, but you might be forced to pay them their share of the company quicker than you anticipated.
+As you can see, both scenarios—having an agreement and foregoing one—have their own risks.
+Without one, you won’t inherit your deceased partner’s family.
+But you might be forced to pay them their share of the company quicker than you anticipated.
 With a partnership agreement that stipulates succession of a family member, you might be forced to work with a new person, but you’ll know that beforehand and be able to prepare.

 Want to make sure you know what will happen to your partnership in the event of a death?
 Call Casal & Moreno for help.